Registering for 2014-2015

 Permission for non-majors to take senior CS courses:

--CS212 online for both Fall/Winter: the major restriction will be removed early July, check this page again for the date once it is set.
+-CS212 online for both Fall/Winter: the major restriction will be removed early July, beginning July 7, non-majors may register for these sections.

 -Fall 2014 courses: beginning August 3, non-majors may register for classes that are NOT full

-400 level courses remain restricted to CS majors always.
+These courses remain restricted to Year 4 Honours CS majors always.